Schema Markup

 What is schema markup?

-Schema markup is a code (semantic vocabulary) that you put on your website to help the search engines return more informative results for users.
-It’s a way to tell search engines what your data means, not just what it says.
+Schema markup is a code (semantic vocabulary) that you put on your website to help search engines return more informative results for users.
+It tells search engines what your data means, not just what it says.

 Why is schema markup important?

 Schema markup is important because it improves your website’s visibility on the SERPs.
-It provides search engines with more detailed and accurate information about the contents on your page, thus enhancing the user’s experience.
+It provides search engines with more detailed and accurate information about your page’s contents, enhancing the user's experience.